-Perched in the far south- western corner of Uganda, marked with 29 islands and overlooked by sprawling terraced of Kabale, Lake Bunyonyi is doubtlessly one of Uganda’s most picturesque and loveliest sites.
+Lake Bunyonyi is perched in the far south- western corner of Uganda, marked with 29 islands and overlooked by sprawling terraced of Kabale.
+It is doubtlessly one of Uganda’s most picturesque and loveliest sites.
 It is on record that no place in Uganda beats Lake Bunyonyi in offering excellent options for R&R after a strenuous Uganda safari.
-It is a place to rewind after an adventurous gorilla trekking in the nearby Bwindi Impenetrable and Mgahinga gorilla national parks.
+It is a place to rewind after an adventurous gorilla trekking in the nearby Bwindi Impenetrable and Mgahinga Gorilla National Parks.
+This article stresses the formation, tourist activities, facts and accommodation options at this lake.

 A place for many Islands